 Lab test data gathering uses settings that approximate user experience Google based on assumptions of user data.
 This method is critical for diagnosing web issues and tracking down bugs because the testing environment can be calibrated to simulate different scenarios and has an immediate feedback loop.

 These are the tools to measure Core Web Vitals in the lab:

-- Lighthouse: measures page performance and accessibility.
+- Lighthouse: measures page performance and accessibility based on your upper percentiles or the majority of site visitors.
 Like the Page Speed Insights, Lighthouse also provides actionable guidance on how to optimize website for user experience.
 Limit: It can only run at URL-level.

 - Chrome DevTools: detects unexpected layout and image shifts and input lag.
 Limit: Measures Total Blocking Time (TBT) as a proxy for FID.